 ** In organic farming, all weed killers are banned.
 A very limtied number of naturally occuring fungicides and insecticides are permitted but their use is severely restricted (Soil Association, 2020)

-We believe in the wonder of organic methods, everything we do – from the fields where our herbs are grown (in sustainably managed certified organic projects), to the organic string we use on our tea bags – has organic principles at the core.
+We know organic farming works.
+Everything we do – from the fields where our herbs are grown to the cotton organic string we use on our tea bags – employs organic farming techniques.

-As a result of this passion and drive, we’ve committed to organic certification from the Soil Association, the UK’s founding and leading organic community.
+As a result of this passion and drive, we’ve committed to organic certification from Soil Association Certification, the UK’s first and leading organic certifier.

 We also work with the Soil Association charity, which works with communities and businesses to change the way we farm, eat and think about food to radically transform the impact it has on our planet.

 Ultimately, the more people who switch to organic, the greater the positive impact it will have on the planet and our lives.
-As the great Mahatma Ghandhi once said, “Be the change you want to see in the world”.
+As the great Mahatma Gandhi once said, “Be the change you want to see in the world”.
 And that is what we are doing at Pukka.

 Marin Anastasov grew up in Bulgaria, where he was involved in sustainable herb collection and wild resources management.
 He studied agriculture and subsequently completed MSc in Organic farming at Aberdeen University.
 Marin joined Pukka Herbs as Sourcing manager and has since led the development of the value chain, balancing the demands of rapid business growth, ethical trade and environmental conservation.